-CUC's power system is comprised of 20 generating units (17 diesel engines, 2 gas turbines and 1 steam turbine) with a combined capacity of 161 megawatts (MW).
-In addition, the Company has 4 mobile units each with a capacity of 1.5 MW.
+CUC's power system is comprised of 20 generating units (17 diesel engines, 2 gas turbines and 1 steam turbine) with a combined capacity of 166 megawatts (MW).

 Generation expansion planning by the Company is based mainly on historical growth trends and planned major commercial developments.
 In addition, limits prescribed by CUC's Licence with the Cayman Islands Government dictate the minimum and maximum reserve generating capacity that the Company must maintain to ensure a reliable supply of electricity after allowance for breakdown and scheduled maintenance.